jedlol/J-Chat/README.md

 - Once the server is running, the client file can be initated
 - the clients will connect to the server, and can chat in the chat room
 - clients can also private message each other by types /(client-name)

+* this is was originally created in 2020, uploading it to github to save